jDomantas/pacman/readme.md

 - `POST /api/admin/levelstate` - accepts `SetLevelState`
 - `POST /api/admin/reset` - accepts `Reset` (resets the whole game to a fresh state).

-By user sumbissions are rate limited to at most 2 submissions in the last 10 seconds.
+Currently user sumbissions are rate limited to at most 2 submissions in the last 10 seconds.